 According to one conjecture, eclairs are eaten in a flash because they are so delicious, hence the name.
 According to another theory, the pastry was so named because it increases very quickly when baked in the oven.

 Heavenly delicious combination of three components

-Eclairs were very popular in the Soviet era.
-Along with korzinochki, kartoshka, sochniki, puff pastry horns with Italian meringue and many popular Russian cakes, eclairs also had a permanent place in Soviet confectioneries, bakeries and canteens.
-Children and adults from the Soviet Union loved the dessert.
+Soviet children and adults loved the mini cakes.
 What a feast for children it was when their mom came home with eclairs after work.
 For them, the pastry is a memory of their childhood – the taste of childhood.

 What is eclair filling made of?